 - They have a range of other broadband plans on offer.

 - They don’t qualify for it anyway i.e. they aren’t in a regional area.

 Wireless NBN has a promising future, but in its infancy there are a few setbacks.
 The main drawback is the price inequality compared to other broadband types.
 It’s a new technology; it’s naturally more expensive by the gigabyte.
 The other main drawback is speed;

-- NBN Co promises 100Mbps download speeds with its fastest fibre plans, but you cannot currently achieve this on a fixed wireless or SkyMuster plan
+- NBN Co offers up to 100Mbps download speeds with its fastest fibre plans, but you cannot currently achieve this on a fixed wireless or SkyMuster plan.

 Skymuster launched in early 2017, and it has had a limited release so your home may not be covered… yet.
 The wait times for wireless NBN in combination with prices mean you should shop around for the best options across all broadband types.
 You’ll need to keep in mind your likely usage and the potential for this to rise over time.
 With the advent of new and more data-demanding media services, the likelihood of a larger plan in the future may make it necessary to ‘future-proof’ your broadband connection.